weka/snaptool/README.md

         hosts:
         force_https:
         verify_cert:

+The snaptool: section allows a single keyword 'port:' which is the network port that will be used to run the web status UI.
+If this is 0, the web status UI will be shut down.
+The default is 8090 if not provided (if not provided, this can also be overriden at the command line, but the snaptool.yml setting will supercede the command line argument).

+    snaptool:
+        port: 8090

 Filesystems are in the 'filesystems' section, and these entries define which snapshot schedule(s) will run for the listed filesystems.
 Each filesystem line looks like: